The PCH in 25 Breathtaking (& Bizarre!) Stops You’ll Adore

 Located just outside Santa Cruz, this unusual gravitational attraction makes for a fun stop for the whole family (and endlessly amusing photo ops!).
 Discovered by surveyors in 1939, this roadside attraction is a California Historical Landmark that has been mystifying visitors since 1940.

 Open daily from 10:00AM – 5:00PM and weekends until 8:00PM, tickets are $10 and parking will run you $5.
-Book tickets online in advance if you want to use a credit card, otherwise, it’s only cash at the door.
+Book tickets online in advance if you want to use a credit card, otherwise, it’s cash only at the door.

 Be sure to arrive 30 minutes before your scheduled tour time.